TRAINING YOUR DOG

 Soft treats that are high in value - cheese, chicken viennas, liver bread, bacon bits, liver paste etc.

 If your dog is toy-driven, bring the toy.
 (Some dogs prefer balls or tuggies to food!)

-All dogs need to have some form of obedience in order to attend the agility classes.
+All dogs need to have completed the Intermediate course in order to attend the agility classes.